Our Free Investigation Resources

 Private investigators have long made use of information available through public records and background checks in which personal details can be legally uncovered.
 Hidden cameras, audio and video recorders, high-power binoculars, digital cameras, recovery software and card readers for cell phones are part of the investigators arsenal.
 But, the most advancement to free investigation resources is arguably the Internet, which has redefined how investigators handle their cases.
-Washington State Investigators offers "Free Resources" for you to conduct your own investigative research.
+Washington State Investigators created a list of “Free Investigation Resources” for you to conduct your own investigative research.

 Online resources are important tools that a private investigator will use to get the job done.
 These tools may include such things as online databases only available to law enforcement, attorneys and private investigators.
 They are fee based and updated regularly, and allow access to hundreds, if not thousands of databases.
 These database providers have very strict application processes and typically perform in-depth background check on the applicant prior to acceptance.